-A new technique for detecting faults in composite panels has been developed based on measurements of the local phase velocity of low frequency flexural waves.
-Broadband excitation is used so the method includes source configurations and software to reduce the effect of the reverberant field.
-An X-Y scanning version has been built employing non-contact methods and a handheld version based on a note book computer has also been constructed.
-The method has been used on multi-ply panels to determine stiffness matrix elements and lay-up errors.
-Delaminations and core damage in honeycomb sandwich panels have also been detected via scattering of the waves.
+ABSTRACT: A new technique for detecting faults in composite panels has been developed based on mesatements of the local plases weekly of loss frequency flexard waves.
+Brosshand excitations is used to the method includes source configurations and outbawe to robace the effect of the reverberant field.
+An X-Y scanning version has been built employing non-contact methods and a handheld version based on a net book competer hard and how the network.
+The method has been used on multi-type panels to determine sufficient matrix elements and lay-up errors.
+Delaminations and core damage in honeycomb sandwich panels have also been detected via statering of the varves.